Placements

 To help you get started, we recommend that you:

 - read through the university’s Global Opportunities pages.
-They’ve put together detailed information to support all students thinking of living, working and studying abroad.
+They offer detailed information for all students thinking of living, working and studying abroad.

 - check the Foreign, Commonwealth and Development Office’s travel advice for the country you’re interested in as a starting point.

 - speak to the team managing your placement about where you want to go, and the type of work you want to do.
-Check if there are any restrictions, as university insurance may not allow travel to countries which appear to be approved by the FCDO.
+Check if there are any restrictions.
+University insurance may not allow travel to countries which appear to be approved by the FCDO.
 Find out if there are earlier deadlines you need to be aware of.
-The deadline to confirm overseas placements managed by the Careers Service is 26 May 2023

 - research the visa process for the country you’re interested in.
 This is not always a straightforward process and can take a long time to arrange.
-Find the relevant UK based embassy for the country you’re interested in and speak to them directly.
+Find and contact the relevant UK based embassy.
 If you’re not a UK citizen, look for the relevant embassy based in your home country.
-Try to get any information or instructions they give you in writing, as it may come in useful during your visa application, or when you arrive in the country.
+Try to get any information or instructions in writing (via email).
+This may come in useful during your visa application, or when you arrive in the country.
 To get started, Global Opportunities have put together Visa information for EU countries

-If you’re an international student and you’re planning to do a placement in your home country, speak to the team managing your placement about your plans.
+If you’re an international student planning to do a placement in your home country, speak to the team managing your placement.
 They will still need to check whether your placement can be approved.

 Once you’ve confirmed your placement, the University has resources to help you prepare for working and living overseas.
 The team managing your placement and Global Opportunities will offer you support throughout your time abroad.